 How do I use a postpartum pad?

 A postpartum pad is used like a sanitary towel.
 Disposables are placed into the underwear with a stick pad to hold them down.
-They are then thrown away after they are soaked.
+You’ll throw them away after they are soaked.

 Reusable are clipped onto your underwear.
-Once soaked they should be washed and dried to use again.
+Once soaked you should wash and dry them to use again.

 Maternity pas should be changed every 2-3 hours.
 If you are heavily soaking through a pad every hour, you should seek medical advice.